 We strive to model a diversified, small-scale, sustainable New England farm.
 The vision of D Acres is to provide stewardship for the rural landscape while also serving the needs of the community.
 The economic and social possibilities of the farm as a center for healthy food, face-to-face communication, education, goods, and services are limited only by our imaginations.

 The survival of the rural landscape of New England, the development of a more sustainable way of living based on traditional homesteading practices, extended in novel and creative ways, and the growth and flourishing of community, ecological and social, are the overriding goals of D Acres of New Hampshire.
-This project was started fifteen years ago and continues to evolve and progress, as a model, we hope, for a truly viable alternative way of living with the land.
+This project was started over twenty years ago and continues to evolve and progress, as a model, we hope, for a truly viable alternative way of living with the land.

 "D ACRES" stands for Development Aimed at Creating Rural Ecological Society.
 It also pays homage to our founders EDith and Delbert Gray, and our location in Dorchester.
 The farm is managed as a 501(c)(3) non-profit organization, run by the staff and residents, and overseen by a Board of Directors.
 The organization's budget is submitted annually to the Board for approval.
 The Trought Family owns the property and structures.
 Day-to-day operations are organized by the staff and residents using a consensus model of decision-making at our weekly meetings.
 There staff members as well as a fluctuating number of participants living on site throughout the year.
 All of those involved have devoted many hours of labor to D Acres with the conviction that it is a project well worth our efforts.